xuweibj/python-xcathwctl/README.md

 result = manager.power_state()
 ```

-**example** is an example file to call method of xcathwctl to run rpower command.
+**example.py** is an example file to call method of xcathwctl to run rpower command.